zerint-dev/DiceBot/README.md

 # DiceBot
-Create a "token" file with the discord bots private token in it.
+Create a "token" file in the root with the discord bots private token in it.